-- (a) Maximizing the number of exterior walls with windows for each dwelling unit not impacted by the guideway. - (b) Using alternatives to standard windows such as skylights and glass block to allow light through walls facing the ALRT. - (c) Locating dwelling units at or above grade only. - (d) Minimizing the impact of building massing on present light levels enjoyed by adjacent properties.
+- (a) Maximizing the number of exterior walls with windows for each dwelling unit. - (b) Using alternatives to standard windows such as skylights and glass block to allow light through any walls which directly abut the guideway without an intervening noise fence. - (c) Locating dwelling units at or above grade only. - (d) Minimizing the impact of building massing on present light levels enjoyed by adjacent properties.